Rules

 632

-In the above dataset, "Make" has a one-to-many association with "Model".
-In other words, certain categories in "Model" only appear with certain categories in "Make".
-The HighDimSynthesizer captures highly detailed dataset-wide information, but as it also attempts to generalize specific row-level information, a case such as "Polo" always appearing with "Volkswagen" isn’t strictly followed.
+The HighDimSynthesizer captures highly detailed dataset-wide information.
+As it attempts to generalize specific row-level information, a case such as "Yellow" always appearing with "Banana" isn’t strictly followed.
 A possible output of the synthesizer could be:

-Table 2. cars-synthetic.csv
+Table 2. fruit-synthetic.csv

 36382